My CLAUDE.md

 The key insight: AI assistants will follow your lead unless you tell them not to.
 If you tend toward over-engineering, the AI will happily over-engineer with you.
 Configuring your system prompt to counterbalance your tendencies turns the AI into a better partner.

 Adapted from my CLAUDE.md configuration file.
-Last updated: January 2026.
+Last updated: June 2026.